-The Sixth Shore project 2009-2012
+The Sixth Shore project 2009-2013

 The project was an artist in residence at SymbioticA, The University of Western Australia (2009-2010) and part of the larger Adaptation project produced by SymbioticA.
 The Sixth Shore was funded by the Inter Arts Panel of the Australia Council.
+This project was based around Lake Clkifton, in the southwest of Western Australia.

-The basis of The Sixth Shore is applying ecosystemic thinking to a specific locale.
-A suite of different time and spatial scales are involved.
-The project engages with notions of geological time prompted by the presence of a reef of microbial thrombolites living in the Lake, whose evolutionary lineage goes back to the 3.5 billion year old fossils found at North Pole (near Marble Bar in the Pilbara of WA).
+The basis of The Sixth Shore was applying ecosystemic thinking to a specific locale.
+A suite of different time and spatial scales were involved.
+The project engaged with notions of geological time prompted by the presence of a reef of microbial thrombolites living in the Lake, whose evolutionary lineage goes back to the 3.5 billion year old fossils found at North Pole (near Marble Bar in the Pilbara of WA).
 The aquatic ecosystem is dependent upon groundwater influx (decreasing due to climate change) and the surrounding landscape is beset with a range of ecological issues including tuart tree dieback (related to the invading Phytophthora multivora).
 Only 4000 years ago Lake Clifton was cut off from the sea as part of changing sea levels that have shaped the whole coastal plain.
-The Lake Clifton area is part of the generations of indigenous heritage of the Southwest and more recent clearing and development.
+The Lake Clifton area is part of the generations of indigenous heritage of the southwest and more recent clearing and development.
 The Lake forms an important habitat for the annual migration of waders from northern hemisphere habitats such as Siberia and for decreasing populations of local Hooded Plovers.

 Shore 1: thrombolitic time